Perron matrix semigroups

-In spite of many applications, a little is known about the solution of the invariant cone problem.
-This is probably not a surprise since for general finite sets of integer matrices, this problem is algorithmically undecidable~\cite{P10c}.
+Despite many applications, a little is known about the solution of the invariant cone problem.
+For general finite sets of integer matrices, this problem is algorithmically undecidable~\cite{P10c}.
 Nevertheless, it can admit efficient solutions for some classes of matrices or under extra assumptions.
-The case of one matrix is completely analysed in~\cite{V}.
+The case of one matrix is done in~\cite{V}.
 Semigroups of $2\times 2$ matrices are studied in~\cite{EMT, RSS}.
-See also~\cite{FV} for families of commuting matrices and~\cite{RSS} for diagonal matrices.
-To the best of our knowledge, for arbitrary finite sets of $d\times d$ matrices, the only known criterion of the existence of invariant cone is presented in~\cite{P10c}.
+See also~\cite{FV} for families of commuting matrices,~\cite{RSS} for diagonal matrices, and~\cite{BZ, MP} for the algorithmic aspect of this problem.
+To the best of our knowledge, for arbitrary finite sets of $d\times d$ matrices, the only known criterion of the existence of an invariant cone is presented in~\cite{P10c}.
 That criterion is rather theoretical since it reduces the invariant cone problem to finding the so-called $L_1$-spectral radius, which is also a hard task.
-Theorem~\ref{th.10} presented in the next section gives another type of criterion.
+Theorem~\ref{th.10} formulated in the next section gives another type of criterion.

-The condition for a matrix semigroup to possess an invariant cone will be formulated in terms of multiplicities of leading eigenvalues.
-We introduce the following notation. \begin{defi} The expansion index (or simply {\em index}) of a matrix is the sum of geometric multiplicities of its leading eigenvalues.
-The index of a matrix semigroup is the minimal index of its elements. \end{defi} Equivalently, the expansion index of a matrix is the total number of Jordan blocks corresponding to all its leading eigenvalues.
+The condition for a matrix semigroup to possess an invariant cone will be formulated in terms of multiplicities of leading eigenvalues. \begin{defi} The geometric index (or simply {\em index}) of a matrix is the sum of geometric multiplicities of its leading eigenvalues.
+The index of a matrix semigroup is the minimal index of its elements.
+The algebraic index is defined similarly for algebraic multiplicities. \end{defi} Equivalently, the index of a matrix is the total number of Jordan blocks corresponding to all its leading eigenvalues.
 In geometrical terms, the index of~$A$ is equal to the maximal dimension of invariant subspace on which~$A$ is similar to an orthogonal operator multiplied by the spectral radius~$\rho(A)$.

-For irreducible matrix semigroups~$\cS$, it is quite rare to have the expansion index bigger than one.
-This happens, for instance, when~$\cS$ consists of orthogonal matrices, but there are other constructions, see Section~5.
+The word~{\em index} will be reserved for the geometric index; its algebraic counterpart will be called explicitly~{\em algebraic index}, which is the total number of leading eigenvalues counting multiplicities.